Free home upgrades available

 Note: The in-home training will be conducted by a GRU representative throughout the process.
 GRU reserves the right to inspect all work.

-For additional information, please call our Energy & Business Services Department at 352-393-1460 or submit your name and email address here.
+For additional information, please call our Energy & Business Services Department at 352-393-1460 or submit your information here.